 Total number of motor vehicle involved suspected serious injuries occurring in the state of Utah.
-Suspected serious injuries for current year are shown with a three month lag.
+Suspected serious injuries for current year are shown with a one month lag.
 This data is for all publicly accessible routes.

 Target: Reduce by 2.5 percent below the three year average.

 The number of injuries per 200,000 working hours.

 Target is set 10% below prior year injury rate.